-Join us for a roundtable with curator Kendra Jayne Patrick and artists Jibade-Khalil Huffman and Ariella Tai for a discussion about joy, collaboration, and making new work now.
+Join us for a conversation with artists Jibade-Khalil Huffman and ariella tai for a discussion about joy, collaboration, and making new work now.
 Tai is featured in new installation at TUAG that explores the archive, race, and media, curated by Huffman as an extension of his exhibition Now That I Can Dance.
 Both projects are on view and online through March 26th.

 ariella tai is a video artist, film scholar, and independent programmer based in Portland, OR.
 They are interested in black performance and cultural vernaculars in film, television, and media studies. tai is one half of “the first and the last,” a fellowship, workshop, and screening series supporting and celebrating the work of black women and femmes in film, video, and new media art.
 They have shown work at Anthology Film Archives, Portland Institute for Contemporary Art, Northwest Film Center, Wa Na Wari, the Black Femme Supremacy Film Festival, MOCA, and Smack Mellon, amongst others. tai’s most recent video work "safehouse" premiered at Trinity Square Video in Toronto, ON., Vulture, ARTnews, Barron’s, the San Francisco Chronicle, and DAZED Magazine.